tehlka/Expense-Tracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This website is made to help people keep a track of their expenses and analyse their spendings.
+This website is made to help people keep a track of their expenses and analyse their spending.

 Features:
 * Add/Remove a transaction